kuna1-bhatia/Python.app-On-Docker/README.md

-🐳 Python Docker App
+🐍 Python App On Docker

-This is a simple Python application containerized using Docker.
+A beginner-friendly project showing how to containerize a simple Python application using Docker.
-The project helps beginners understand how to create a Docker image and run a Python app inside a container.
+Learn how to write a Dockerfile, build a Docker image, and run your Python app inside a container. � GitHub

-python-docker/
-│
+🧾 Table of Contents

+📋 About

+📁 Project Structure

+🚀 Prerequisites

+🛠️ Dockerfile Explained

+📦 Build Docker Image

+▶️ Run Docker Container

+📝 Notes

+📌 License

+📋 About
+This repository demonstrates how to package a Python script into a Docker image.
+It’s useful for beginners who are learning how Docker works with Python applications. �
+GitHub

+📁 Project Structure
+Copy code

+Python.app-On-Docker/
 ├── Dockerfile
-├── app.py
-├── requirements.txt   (optional)
+├── README.md
-└── README.md
+└── qr code.py

+Dockerfile – Instructions to build the Docker image.

+qr code.py – Python script that generates a QR code.

+README.md – This file. �

+GitHub

-🛠 Prerequisites
+🚀 Prerequisites

-• Make sure you have the following installed:
+Make sure you have the following installed:

-• Docker
+🐳 Docker — Install Docker Desktop or Docker
+Engine

-• Python (optional, only for local testing)
+🐍 Python (optional — only for local testing)

- • Linux / WSL / macOS / Windows

-🐍 Pyhtonfile

-import qrcode

-url = input("enter your URL = ").strip()
-file_path = "C:\\Users\\acer\\OneDrive\\Desktop\\qrcode.png"

-qr = qrcode.QRCode()
-qr.add_data(url)

-img = qr.make_image()
-img.save(file_path)

-img.show()

-print("QR CODE HAS DONE")
+🛠️ Dockerfile Explained

+Your Dockerfile sets up the image to run the Python app inside a container:

+Copy code

-📄 Dockerfile
+Dockerfile

 FROM python:3.12-slim